• Skip to primary navigation

 • Edible glitter is optional, but magical.

-Closeup of bunny silhouettes on shortbread cookies
+Closeup of bunny silhouettes inset onto contrasting colored shortbread cookies.

-Pastel colored shortbread cookies with contrasting bunny centers on a plate
+Pastel colored shortbread cookies with contrasting bunny centers on a plate.

 Pastel colored shortbread cookies with rabbit silhouette cutout centers

-Easter Bunny Shortbread Cutout Cookies
+Easter Cutout Shortbread Cookies

 5 from 1 vote